MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+Hey so I got isValidLocation() done, and did some work on setShips().
+I might have to make some changes to save() and getgrid() though. -jr

 Working on hithship - mf

 I put up some saved grid files for testing, smallGrid1 and 2, and largeGrid1 and 2.
 The load/save part works now.
 Added some stuff to the sinkTheFleet constructor.